top of page

 Genesis 1:27

-This is why a mechanical computer may never achieve true self-awareness even though the machine may process the same kind of information from five or more data feeds as a human brain does with its sensory information.
+That is why a mechanical computer may never achieve true self-awareness even though the machine may process the same kind of information from five or more data feeds as a human brain with its sensory information.
 An external influence of some kind is necessary for intellectual self-awareness to occur other than the internal processing of a molecular structure interacting with itself on an atomic level.

 Introduction of Eve